 Many entrepreneurs who start and grow a business hope that someday their family – specifically their children – will take over running the company.
 Even better, the business would pass from generation to generation into the future.

 That’s a legacy that appeals to many of us.
 But making the transition can be trickier than it seems – and is fraught with all manner of bear-traps.

-Leyland SDM is an independent family-owned business established in London in 1985 providing an extensive range of decorative and DIY products to both the professional trade as well as the general public.
-Currently operating a retail branch network of 17 stores, the company’s strategy is to consolidate their position as the dominant independent player in London before launching a major national expansion programme.
+Leyland SDM was an independent family-owned business established in London in 1985 providing an extensive range of decorative and DIY products to both the professional trade as well as the general public, with 17 retail stores in prime London locations.

 Managing Director, Leyland SDM